What is the role of the news media in society?

 Eyewitness evidence and expert testimony can be very compelling, but it is clear that news organizations are often not very careful when it comes to confirming the identities, backgrounds, motivations and stories of their experts and eyewitnesses.

-All these different kinds of news sources can be linked up like a kind of chain.
+All these different kinds of news sources can be linked together like a kind of chain.
 For example, a small local newspaper in Cleveland might run an article that is mainly based on an Associated Press report of a Radio Free Asia interview with a representative of a think tank that is primarily funded by the American government, with the interview being set up at an event organized by the US State Department.

-This use of regurgitated content from sources can help make the news gathering process more cost effective, but it can also lead to a lot of propaganda and false information getting published.
+This use of regurgitated content from third-party sources can help make the news gathering process more cost effective, but it can also lead to a lot of propaganda and false information getting published.

-2.4 Financial Considerations & Logistics
+2.4 Financial & Logistical Considerations

 One important factor that should not be overlooked when discussing the news media is the financial pressure involved with running a news organization.
 Any measure that can save time and money has to be considered, and this can have a great effect on sourcing.
 For example, if you take a government press release about a new policy and edit it slightly, you can produce a news story in a few minutes.
 If the government then holds a press conference, you can send a small news crew there to get a quick soundbite.
 A national newspaper or TV network will have staff in the nation’s capital, so everything can be done in a few hours.
 However, verifying all those pesky details in the press release might take days or even weeks or months.
 And interviewing people who would be affected by that new policy—people who might be several hundreds of kilometers away in a remote town—can be time-consuming and expensive.
 As a result, in this case, when the story is finally put together and published, it will likely favor the government’s point of view simply because of how much easier it was to get information from the government.